jeffbass/imagenode/docs/settings-yaml.rst

 Raspberry Pi computers can have various sensors attached to the GPIO pins.
 The two types I have used are the DS18B20 "1 wire" temperature sensors and the DHT temperature / humidity sensors.
-There is ongoing testing with DHT22 temperature and humidity combined sensors and other sensors such as PIR (passive infrared) sensors for motion detection.
+There is ongoing testing other kinds of sensors such as PIR (passive infrared) sensors for motion detection.
 That code will be added to the repository when it has been more thoroughly tested.
 Sensors use the RPi.GPIO module and can only be run on Raspberry Pi computers.

-There are 5 options to set up reading the temperature DS18B20 sensor:
+There are 5 options to set when using DS18B20 or DHT22 sensors:

 .. code-block:: yaml

+  sensors:
+    T1:
       name: Temperature
       type: DS18B20
+      gpio: 4  # note that the DS18B20 can only be used on GPIO pin 4
+      read_interval_minutes: 10  # check temperature every X minutes
+      min_difference: 1  # send reading when changed by X degrees
+    T2:
+      name: Temperature & Humidity
+      type: DHT22
-  gpio: 4
+      gpio: 18
-  read_interval_minutes: 30
+      read_interval_minutes: 10  # check temperature every X minutes
-  min_difference: 1
+      min_difference: 1  # send reading when changed by X degrees

-1. name: The name you specify here will be the name that is put into the event log messages recorded by the hub.
-2. type: DS18B20 is the only choice for now; others are in testing
+1. name: This is a descriptive name for the sensor.
+2. type: DS18B20, DHT11 and DHT22 are the currently supported sensors.
 3. gpio: Which GPIO pin reads the sensor.
-Pin 4 is the one most commonly used for "one-wire" sensors like the DS18B20
+Pin 4 must be used for "one-wire" sensors like the DS18B20.
+Any GPIO pin can be used for DHT11 or DHT22 sensors.
 4. read_interval_minutes: How often the sensor measurements should be read, specified in minutes
-5. min_difference: The minimum temperature change from the last reading that will cause an event message to be sent to the hub.
+5. min_difference: The minimum change from the last reading that will cause an event message to be sent to the hub.
 Typically set to 1 or 2 degrees.
+The setting will apply to humidity minimum change on DHT11 or DHT22 sensors.

 When the sensor takes a reading that meets the ``min_difference`` requirement, a message of this format is placed into the ``send_q`` for sending to the hub::

   Barn |temperature | 75 F
+  Deck |temperature | 75.4 F
+  Deck |humidity | 48.4 %

 The temperature readings are not taken during the main event loop that captures, processes and sends images.
-Instead, the check_temperature() function uses a separate Python thread that reads the temperature probe at intervals specified by the ``read_interval_minutes`` option.
+Instead, the check_temperature() function runs in  a separate Python thread that reads the temperature sensor at intervals specified by the ``read_interval_minutes`` option.

 ===============================================